 “My notions of justice were formed at the dinner table, especially occasions with my grandparents, Polish and Russian immigrants who worked their way through law school at night.
 I learned to love a righteous fight.
 That’s why I’m so proud to be part of Public Advocates, with its profound mission, fearless and creative style, and inspiring team.”

-Jamienne S. Studley became president and CEO of Public Advocates Inc. in 2004, drawn by its dual mission of advancing civil rights and strengthening community voices.
-In addition to leading the organization, she contributes her extensive experience to Public Advocates’ higher education team, working on student aid policy and strengthening private postsecondary school oversight.
-She is also chair of the National Advisory Committee on Institutional Quality & Integrity (NACIQI) of the U.S. Department of Education, appointed by Secretary Duncan.
+Previously, Jamie served as president and CEO of Public Advocates Inc. from 2004-2013, drawn by its dual mission of advancing civil rights and strengthening community voices.
+In addition to leading the organization, she contributed her extensive experience to Public Advocates’ higher education team, working on student aid policy and strengthening private postsecondary school oversight.
+During this time, she was also chair of the National Advisory Committee on Institutional Quality & Integrity (NACIQI) of the U.S. Department of Education, appointed by Secretary Duncan.

 Jamie was president of Skidmore College, Saratoga Springs, N.Y., and deputy and acting general counsel of the U.S. Department of Education in the Clinton Administration.
 She has taught law as associate dean and lecturer in law at Yale Law School, where she helped establish the loan forgiveness program.
 She was also an adjunct faculty member at Stanford Law School, teaching Public Interest Law & Lawyers, and at the University of California at Berkeley School of Law.

 She served as executive director of the California Abortion Rights Action League-North, and as the first executive director of the National Association for Law Placement (NALP) she led its race, gender and sexual orientation equity programs.
 She is a member of the bar of the District of Columbia and practiced law there with Bergson, Borkland, Margolis & Adler (litigation) and Weil, Gotshal & Manges (administrative law).